Information Design for Congested Social Services: Optimal Need-Based Persuasion: Mechanism Comparisons

 \subsection{Heterogeneous Users}

-Next we proceed to a setting where the population is a mixture of the two types.
-Note that in this case, we have two objectives, namely, the welfare of both types.
-As discussed before, to examine the effectiveness of information design in improving the welfare of both types, we focus on the notion of Pareto dominance.
-In the following, we draw comparisons between Pareto-dominant optimal signaling mechanisms with the extreme forms of sharing information, i.e., full information and no information.
+Next\jaedit{,} we proceed to a setting where the population is a mixture of the two types. \jadelete{Note that in this case}\jaedit{Here}, we have two objectives, namely, the welfare of both types.
+As discussed before, to examine the effectiveness of information design in improving the welfare of both types, we focus on the notion of Pareto efficiency.
+In the following, we draw comparisons between Pareto-efficient optimal signaling mechanisms with the extreme forms of sharing information, i.e., full information and no information.\vmcomment{to do: shorten by a word or two to save a line. } \jacomment{done!}

+Our main result in this section is the following proposition which provides the necessary and sufficient conditions on arrival rates under which the full-information and no-information mechanisms are Pareto-dominated.